 Practices That Permeate All Aspects of Service Delivery

-- Evaluating the effectiveness and/or need for modifications to school-based interventions or programs.
+- Using systematic, reliable, and valid data collection procedures for evaluating the effectiveness and/or need for modification of school-based interventions and programs.

 - Using a consultative problem-solving process for planning, implementing, and evaluating all instructional, and mental and behavioral health services.